santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 The stroke outline can have G₁ continuity errors (directional discontinuities) at these joints due to the complex interplay between curvature, width taper, and segment transitions.

-To address this, we employ a **two-stage error correction strategy** that leverages the original skeleton (the input curve) as a reference guide for fixing problematic points.
+To address this, we employ a **multi-stage error correction strategy** that leverages the original skeleton (the input curve) as a reference guide for fixing problematic points.

-When we stroke a curve with variable width using the linear perturbation formula:
+When we stroke a curve with variable width using the linear perturbation formula

 $$B_{offset}(t) = B(t) + w(t) \cdot D(t)$$

-The offset curve is smooth within each segment, but at segment joints where two different segments meet, discontinuities can emerge.
-This happens because:

-1. **Width derivative changes**: The rate of width change ($d'$) differs between adjacent segments
+the offset curve is smooth within each segment, but at segment joints where two different segments meet it can still develop visible kinks.
+This happens for three reasons at once: the rate of width change ($d'$) can jump between segments, the curvature of the skeleton may change at the join, and the direction curve $D(t)$ may also shift.
+Together, these effects make the tangent direction of the stroke jump at some outline points.
-2. **Curvature discontinuities**: The skeleton may have different curvatures at segment joints
-3. **Normal vector discontinuities**: The direction curve $D(t)$ may shift abruptly between segments

-These combine to create **kinks** in the stroke outline where the tangent direction changes abruptly.

-We address this with a three-stage process embedded in the `refit_stroke()` function:
+To fix this, I run a multi-stage process embedded in the `refit_stroke()` function.

-#### **Stage 1a: Extract and Classify Outline Points**
+### Stage 1a: Extract and Classify Outline Points

-When the stroke outline is generated, we extract its on-curve points (the corner-like features where segments join).
+When the stroke outline is generated, I first extract its on-curve points — the corner-like features where segments join — and compute the incoming and outgoing tangent angles at each of them.
+Based on how different those two angles are, the point is classified as either a "Corner" (angles differ significantly) or "Smooth" (angles match within a tolerance).
+The threshold for this classification is configurable; for variable-width strokes I use 15° as a reasonable default.
-At each point, we calculate:

-- **Incoming tangent angle**: The direction the curve is heading into this point
-- **Outgoing tangent angle**: The direction the curve is heading out of this point
-- **Point type**: Classify as either "Corner" (angles differ significantly) or "Smooth" (angles match)

-The threshold for this classification is configurable (default: 15° for variable-width strokes).

 **Example: Variable-width stroke outline (wave-simple test case)**